Snapmaker/Snapmaker-English-Writing-Style-Guide/Snapmaker English Writing Style Guide.md

 * Take off the dust plugs, and you will see the USB port.
 * You will make your Snapmaker more versatile, adding the latest Rotary Module —or better yet—
 * Adding the latest rotary module, you will make your Snapmaker more versatile.
-* Have you ever wandered: do I buy a 3D printer, or do I buy a 3-in-one fabrication machine?
+* Have you ever wondered: do I buy a 3D printer, or do I buy a 3-in-one fabrication machine?
 * We feel disheartened by this terrible news, too.
 * 2,100 mm

 ### Ellipses (...)

 Ellipsis is a set of three periods, used to indicate omission or hesitation.
 In tutorials and guides, don't use it.
-In other situdations, use it sparingly.
+In other situations, use it sparingly.

 ### En dashes (**–**)

 The en dash is slightly longer than a hyphen.
-Use an en dash instead of  a **~** (tilde) to indicate range.
+Use an en dash instead of a **~** (tilde) to indicate ranges.
 For example, don't say:

 >Operating Temperature	-20℃ ~ 50℃ (-4°F~122°F)